raspberrypilearning/powerful-patterns/en/step_2.md

 Think about who you will make your pattern for (your **audience**).

 What is the significance of your pattern?
-Will the colours, shapes or way the pattern is repeated mean something special to you or your audience?
+Will the colours, shapes, or way the pattern is repeated mean something special to you or your audience?

 Sharing your pattern is a great way to express something about yourself or your culture.